ninjarogue/dotfiles/dot_claude/commands/submit_pr.md

 ## Describe what changes were introduced in this pull request

-Provide a high-level overview of the changes made in this branch.
-Write in paragraph form without using bullet points.
-Focus on explaining the overall purpose and impact of the changes rather than listing individual modifications.
+Provide a concise overview of the changes.
+Focus on the key changes and their purpose.

 ## Local testing